isomerpages/govtech-stp/_start-here/Checklist for non fully vaccinated aged 13 and above.md

 <div style="padding: 5px; padding-bottom: 20px; margin-bottom:20px; font-size:16px; line-height:1.0; color:red; border-style: solid; border-width: 1px; width:120.1%">
 <p style="font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3; color:red;"><b><u>Instructions before use:</u></b></p>
-  <p style="font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3; color:black;">This checklist is for <b>all travellers, including Singapore Citizens and Permanent Residents</b>, aged 13 and above (i.e. born before 2010) who are entering Singapore from <b>any country/region</b> via air, land or sea, <b>and</b> are:
+  <p style="font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3; color:black;">This checklist is for <b>all travellers, including Singapore Citizens and Permanent Residents</b>, born in or before 2009 (i.e. aged 13 and above by year of birth), who are entering Singapore from <b>any country/region</b> via air, land or sea, <b>and</b> are:
   <ol style="padding-left:25px; list-style-type:disc;">
     <li style="padding-left:25px; font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3; color:black;">Non-fully vaccinated against COVID-19 with WHO EUL vaccines;* <b>OR</b></li>
        <li style="padding-left:25px; font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3; color:black;">Certified medically ineligible for COVID-19 vaccination</li>
   </ol>
   </p>
-    <p style="font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3; color:black;">If you are fully vaccinated or below 12 regardless of vaccinated status, refer to <a href="/arriving/general-travel/fully-vaccinated" target="_blank">this checklist</a> instead.
+    <p style="font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3; color:black;">If you are fully vaccinated or born in or after 2010, refer to <a href="/arriving/general-travel/fully-vaccinated" target="_blank">this checklist</a> instead.
 Travellers transiting in Singapore to another destination and not clearing Singapore immigration should refer to the <a href="/transit/overview" target="_blank">“Transiting through Singapore”</a> page for information.</p>
      <p style="font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3; color:black;"><i>*To be considered fully vaccinated, travellers must have taken at least one dose of Janssen/J&J, or at least 2 doses of AstraZeneca, Covaxin, Moderna/Spikevax, Covishield, Novavax, Pfizer/BioNTech/COMIRNATY, Sinovac or Sinopharm.
 Mixtures and boosters of these WHO EUL vaccines, and recovery from COVID-19 with vaccination, are also acceptable.
 For full definition of acceptable vaccinations and dose intervals for entry to Singapore, refer to <a href="/arriving/overview#vaccination" target="_blank">this page</a>.</i></p>
   </div>